Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Field Spells come in many shapes and sizes, and almost every deck includes at least one.
 Be sure to utilize their awesome might.
 Feel free to vote for your favorite, and I'll see you at our next countdown!

 Update: As time passes, cards naturally gain or lose staying power.
-This list still highlights some awesome Fields (especially the top three) but keep your eyes peeled for new and formidable Fields!
+This list still highlights some awesome Fields (especially the top three) but keep your eyes peeled for newer and more formidable Fields!